dosipod/SrWiki/2D-Support.md

 ## Technical

 * CRGB leds[MAX_LEDS+1]; in FX.cpp defines all leds on the matrix.
 Multiple segments share this array and effects should only write to leds[] within the boundaries of a segment.
 This should be done by calling XY as follows led[XY(x,y)].
 Most (2D) effects do this but not all yet.
+* Functions with leds as parameter should make sure to follow above rule.
+E.g. fadeToBlackBy(leds, SEGLEN, 32) otherwise it writes outside the segment boundaries.
+This needs to be done still.

 ## HTML in wiki?